 ( this web page is still under construction )

-Hayat Bain has been on fire about Coming To The Table since the Fall of 2016.
-After the first CTTT dinner gathering she attended, she volunteered to facilitate conversations from the next meeting onward.
-Hayat is now co-convener of Richmond’s third Tuesday dinner and a member of CTTT’s Leaders and Facilitators Circles.
-In 2017, she initiated a 6-month CTTT Healing Circle.
+Hayat Bain has been on fire about Coming To The Table - RVA (an affiliate of Coming To The Table - national) since the Fall of 2016.
+After the first CTTT-RVA dinner gathering she attended, she volunteered to facilitate conversations from the next meeting onward.
+Hayat is now co-convener of the chapter's 3rd Tuesday Family Gathering and a member of CTTT-RVA’s Leaders and Facilitators Circles.
+In 2017, she initiated a 6-month CTTT-RVA Healing Circle.
 Hayat is currently supporting CTTT-RVA in the areas of communications, outreach, hospitality, event planning, and coordination.
-She is developing a Deepening Circle series to co-facilitate in the Fall of 2019.

 For the past 40-plus years Dr. Bonnie Dowdy has worked as a consultant, educator, group facilitator, researcher, and program designer/evaluator.
 She has advocated for honest conversation about difficult social and cultural issues, for an increased awareness of the essential role of diversity in organizations and communities, and for the importance of evaluation in advancing program development and mission integrity.

 I am Cheryl Goode and I am from Richmond, Virginia.
-My first Coming to the Table encounter was on the third Tuesday of December 2016.
+My first Coming To The Table - RVA (national CTTT affiliate) encounter was on the 3rd Tuesday of December 2016.
 Trump had just been elected president, black men were continuously being murdered by police, there were daily debates over flags, statues, Klansmen, and also over who could truly be considered a racist.
 And in the mist of these dark days CTTT-RVA offers a safe place for all who are interested in acknowledging and healing from the harms of our racial past.

-I have lived in Richmond, VA for the past 70 years .
-Was born in Farmville, Virginia VA, where schools were closed rather than integrate.
-Currently serves as the Movie Circle Coordinator , a Facilitator and a Member of the Leadership Team.
-I saw an article in a newspaper about a meeting of CTTT at a Church close to where I live and decided to attend my first meeting on December 16th, 2016.
+I have lived in Richmond, VA for the past 70 years.
+I was born in Farmville, VA where schools were closed rather than be integrated.
+I was formerly the Movie Circle Convener, a Facilitator and a Member of the Leadership Team.
+I saw an article in a newspaper about a meeting of CTTT-RVA at a Church close to where I live and decided to attend my first meeting on December 16th, 2016.
 At my first meeting I was impressed with and was in accord with the mission of the organization and the four legs of the organization.
-As a member of CTTT for the past 3 years , I feel that I have developed some very lasting relationships and developed a sense of trust with persons of very diverse backgrounds.
-My motto at this age is "Learn today , like you are going to live forever".
-I continue to participate in CTTT activities, events and trips because in addition to learning, I am also able to experience a wider circle of family love from my new relationships.
+As a member of CTTT-RVA, I feel that I have developed some very lasting relationships and developed a sense of trust with persons of very diverse backgrounds.
+My motto at this age is "Learn today, like you are going to live forever."
+I continue to participate in CTTT-RVA activities, events and trips because in addition to learning, I am able to experience a wider circle of family love from my new relationships.

 Martha, grew up in Martinsville, VA, attended Duke University and graduated with degrees in religion and teaching.
 In the early seventies she and her husband, Randy, worked with neighbors in Richmond’s Carillon area to fight racially discriminatory real estate practices, thereby helping their community become and remain a diverse neighborhood stabilized by a culture of friendship.